YARN IS HERE!

 Our Shetland DK yarn is a plush, rustic DK weight yarn.
 Like our sock yarn, it is spun with both the soft undercoat and slightly coarser outer coat of the Shetland fleece.
 Its 3-ply structure makes it great for cables and other textured knits.
 It is ideal for sweaters, hats, and Fair Isle colorwork.

 We're excited to be offering corespun yarn in 2023!
 It's made of our Shetland wool wrapped around a strong cotton core.
-This ultra chunky yarn is designed with rug weaving in mind, but it's great for anything that requires a thick, ropey yarn.
-Anticipated Spring of 2023.
+This ultra chunky yarn is designed with rug weaving in mind, but it's great for finger knitting, weighted blankets, and anything that requires a thick, ropey yarn.

 Gotland Bulky: SOLD OUT